 - Dog Breed Group

 - Sporting Dogs

 - 11 to 14 years

 Trainabilitybased on 6 ratings

 See All Characteristic Ratings

-Long and low, with a unique golden liver color, the Sussex Spaniel was developed in Sussex County, England, to flush birds into the air for hunters.
+Long and low, with a unique golden liver color, the Sussex Spaniel dog breed was developed in Sussex County, England, to flush birds into the air for hunters.
 He has a reputation for being slow and sedate, but he livens up when he scents birds.
 With proper training and attention, the cheerful Sussex is an excellent companion.